sourari/Physical-Chemistry/README.md

 In this page, we will be presenting some quantum mechanical concepts using Matlab.
 Our explorations will start from the Time-Independent Schrödinger Equation (TISE).
 We will gradually transition to the Time-Dependent Schrödinger Equation (TDSE) and perturbation theory.
-Our work will explore both the theory at the core of these topics in physical chemistry and the computational methods used to illustrate the resulting quantum phenomena.
+Our work will explore both the theory at the core of these topics in physical chemistry and the computational methods needed to illustrate the resulting quantum phenomena.
-Our work is destined to physics and chemistry students equally and is helpful in developing a complete picture of complicated quantum systems.
+Our work is pertinent to both physics and chemistry students equally and is helpful for developing a complete picture of some of the complicated quantum systems.

 ## Table of contents